vicrsp/udacity-ds-2022/src/capstone/README.md

 * `data\plot.py`: contains helper functions used to plot the analysis results
 * `data\utils.py`: general helper functions
 * `report` folder: contains all images used in the blog post.
+* `data\model` folder: contains the trained models used in the analysis.

 ### :mag_right: Methodology